 Early Deans in Athens County

 The following is the basic information that I presented to the Senior Beat History Group that meets monthly at Obleness Hospital in Athens, OH.
 The date of this report was December 11, 2008.
-I have edited it somewhat to make it more amenable to broader interests.
+I have edited it somewhat to make it more amenable to broader interests and updated information on Silas Dean, subsequent to the report of Debbie Frost in 2014.
 The topics covered:

 1- Very brief history of early Deans in America